aidanpmitchell/100-days-of-code-python/Day3/README.md

 ## Concepts Learned/Practiced
 - Control Flow with if / else and Conditional Operators
 - Modulo Operator
-- Nested if statements and elif statements
+- Nested if Statements and elif Statements
 - Multiple If Statements in Succession
 - Logical Operators